plant-soh/plant-soh-old/README.md

 ### Projen

-The monorepo is managed using [projen](https://github.com/projen/projen).
+The mono-repo is managed using [projen](https://github.com/projen/projen).

 ## Landingpage